L-vocalization: South Slavic languages

 In Standard Serbo-Croatian, historical //l// in coda position has become //o// and is now so spelled at all times in Serbian and most often in Croatian.
 For example, the native name of Belgrade is Beograd (Croatia also has a town of Biograd).
 However, in some final positions and in nouns only, Croatian keeps the //l// by analogy with other forms: stol, vol, sol vs. Serbian sto, vo, so (meaning "table", "ox" and "salt" respectively).
 This does not apply to adjectives (topao) or past participles of verbs (stigao), which are the same in Standard Croatian as in Standard Serbian.

 In Slovene, historical coda //l// is still spelled as l but almost always pronounced as /[w]/.

 In Bulgarian, the phoneme //ɫ// is pronounced as a labio-velar approximant /[w]/ in all positions in certain urban dialects, particularly among young people.
-For example, words such as лодка, малка are pronounced /[ˈwɔtkɐ], [ˈmawkɐ]/.
+For example, words such as лодка, малка (boat, small) are pronounced /[ˈwɔtkɐ], [ˈmawkɐ]/.
 This feature is also associated with certain traditional dialects, mostly around Pernik, though it is thought that it evolved independently in the rest of the country.
 Still, it is more widespread in western dialects.